microsoft/codecoverage/samples/VisualStudio/scenarios/scenario04/reportTypeView/ReportTypeView.md

   - ![file](../../../media/file.png) File4
     - ![method](../../../media/method.png) Method

-Source view combines coverage data available for all projects and combine them on a file level.
+Source view combines coverage data available for all projects and combines them on a file level.
 Source view does not support blocks coverage data.
-It combines data from

 ## Example